nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 ![Errors](errors.jpg)

-If a dialogue resource has any errors on it at runtime it will throw an assertian failure and tell you which file it is.
+If a dialogue resource has any errors on it at runtime it will throw an assertion failure and tell you which file it is.

 ## Running a test scene